samuel-camarena/personal-website/README.md

-"# personal-website"
-Samuel Camarena Caballer Personal Website.
+#Personal Website#

-I will use this website to introduce my self, and show some of my IT projects.
+This is my own website and I will use it to introduce my self, and show some of my IT projects.

 See you at http://samuelcamarena.tk